 Because the dresser body had ornamental contours, sanding it would have been a nightmare.

-And while the top surface and part of the dresser’s frame is made of wood, the sides had a veneer on it that would never let regular latex paint to stick to it well.
+And while the top surface and part of the dresser’s frame are made of wood, the sides had a veneer on them that would never let regular latex paint stick to it well.
 So, we decided to spray paint it to get even coverage that would stick.

 We used this spray paint, applying three coats (using 3 cans) This took a couple of days to set and dry because we let each layer of paint dry before applying the next one.

 While we worked on the body of the dresser, we got to work on the drawers.
 Because I hated the old handles and I really didn’t want the dresser to look like one, I decided on a single handle placement centered in each drawer.